mk360/feh-battles/src/architecture.md

 This pattern is seen and used across three levels of the same skill, where the only difference is the health threshold, which is why it can be isolated into its own generic function.
 This pattern is also used across different weapon types (Swordbreaker, Lancebreaker, Bowbreaker), so the function can also take into account a variation in weapons.

 And now what happens is whenever a Skill has this "breaker" effect baked into it, we can just throw this function and guarantee the behavior we need.
-A single function, with enough flexibility, covered for 18 "simple" skills, and countless others more, with the obvious benefits of the DRY principle.
+A single function, with enough flexibility, covered for 18 "simple" skills, and countless others more, with the obvious benefits of the DRY (Don't-Repeat-Yourself) principle.
 Build [enough functions for each effect](./data/effects.ts), and what you end up with is an immense variety of Skills that can be composed with these simple blocks.

 ## Game Data